Here are a few simple ways to keep your food cold outside when throwing a party, barbecue or picnic!

 Deep Freezer for Ice Cream

-Position a deep freezer directly outside the house (if this is outside of a home) and run an extension cord inside to keep it running.
+Position a deep freezer directly outside the house (if this is outside of a home) and run an extension cord inside or to an outdoor outlet to keep it running.
 Place your ice cream and other frozen treats inside of the freezer for the party.
-Make sure you put the freezer outside hours before the party so that it will have time to get cold-ice must form around the sides.
+Make sure you put the freezer outside hours before the party so that it will have time to get ice cold.

 As you can see there is more than only way to keep food cold outside for your upcoming outdoor event.
 Choose the option that best fits your needs and the theme of your party.